TypeStrong/ts-node/website/docs/recipes/ava.md

 ---
-title: Ava
+title: AVA
 ---

-Assuming you are configuring Ava via your `package.json`, add one of the following configurations.
+Assuming you are configuring AVA via your `package.json`, add one of the following configurations.

-## If you are downleveling to CommonJS (recommended)
+## CommonJS

 Use this configuration if your `package.json` does not have `"type": "module"`.